openshift/openshift-ansible/playbooks/openstack/configuration.md

 * `openshift_openstack_flat_secgrp` Set to True if you experience issues with sec group rules quotas.
 It trades security for number of rules, by sharing the same set of firewall rules for master, node, etcd and infra nodes.

 * `openshift_openstack_required_packages` List of additional prerequisite packages to be installed before deploying an OpenShift cluster.
-Ignored if `manage_packages: False`.

 ## OpenShift Configuration